On this page

 - have access to professional learning opportunities and purpose-built resources from leaders in education at the University of Melbourne.

-Tutors will be employed as casual class 2 hourly paid instructors at $91.40 per hour.
-Tutors will be paid for hours worked.
+Tutors will be employed as casual class 2 hourly paid instructors.
+They will be paid for hours worked at a rate of $93.55 per hour.

 This pay rate incorporates a 25% casual loading in lieu of sick leave, recreation leave, recreation leave loading and public holidays not worked.